project-sunbird/sunbird.org-docs/developer-docs/installation/user_email_case_change_migration.md

 ---
-title: User Email Case-Change Migration
+title: Migration script to convert user email to lowercase
-page_title: User Email Case-Change Migration
+page_title: Migration script to convert user email to lowercase
-description: User Email Case-Change Migration
+description: Migration script to convert user email to lowercase
 published: true
 allowSearch: true
 ---

 ## Overview
 Sunbird, from its release version 1.13 onwards, captures the email of the users in lower case.
 Email of the users onboarded prior to this release version might have upper case characters.
-To ensure data consistency across users, this migration to convert upper case characters to lower case, in email has to be done.
+To ensure data consistency across users, this migration to convert upper case characters to lower case in email has to be done.

 ## Prerequisites